 Akhya Pandey

-The consequences imposed by the Association are serious in order to create awareness about timely payment of actual subscription fee.
-Lawyers who’ve been removed will no longer receive official communications, they are restricted to use the Bar infrastructure and lose voting rights in Association As for the 1,500 other lawyers with unpaid dues, they’ve been given a last deadline of July 15.
-2025 i.e., settle everything.
+The consequences imposed by the Association are serious to create awareness about the timely payment of the actual subscription fee.
+Lawyers who’ve been removed will no longer receive official communications; they are restricted to using the Bar infrastructure and lose voting rights in the Association.
+As for the 1,500 other lawyers with unpaid dues, they’ve been given a last deadline of July 15.
+2025, i.e., settle everything.
 If they fail to do so, then their names will also be struck off from the Association.

 To avoid such issues in the future, the Association has introduced a revised fee structure based on age:

-The new rates as introduction by the Association aims to ensure a fair and sustainable system, considering the range of services and support the Bar provides.
+The new rates introduced by the Association aim to ensure a fair and sustainable system, considering the range of services and support the Bar provides.
 The Association has also clarified that in case any lawyer whose name was removed can apply for reinstatement, but only after clearing all pending dues and completing any formalities required.

 This bold step by the Meerut Bar Association is one of the largest clean-up efforts in recent years, sending a clear message that being part of the legal community means staying professionally responsible and financially accountable.